How to Make Blue Lotus Tea: Complete Brewing Guide (Avoid These 7 Mistakes)

 The Problem: Blue lotus requires 10-15 minutes for optimal extraction.
 Many people steep for just 3-5 minutes like regular tea, extracting only 30-40% of alkaloids.

 The Fix: Set a timer for minimum 10 minutes.
 For stronger effects, steep 15-20 minutes.
-Blue lotus doesn't become bitter—longer steeping simply extracts more beneficial compounds.
-Read about why blue lotus is special compared to regular herbs.
+Blue lotus does not become bitter — longer steeping simply extracts more beneficial compounds.

 ❌ #4 Throwing Away Flowers After First Use

 The Problem: The first steep extracts 60-70% of alkaloids.
-Most people discard flowers containing 30-40% of active compounds—essentially wasting one-third of their purchase.
+Most people discard flowers containing 30-40% of active compounds — wasting a significant portion of their purchase.

 The Fix: Reuse flowers 2-3 times.
-Refrigerate used flowers in a sealed container with a small amount of water.
+Refrigerate in a sealed container with a small amount of water.
 Second steep: 15 minutes.
 Third steep: 20 minutes.
 This triples the value of each purchase.

 ❌ #5 Using Too Little Water

 The Problem: Flowers need adequate water volume for complete alkaloid extraction.
-Using 4-6 oz creates concentrated but incomplete extraction—you get strong taste but weak effects.
+Using 4-6 oz creates incomplete extraction — strong taste but weak effects.

-The Fix: Use 8-10 oz water per 2-3 grams flowers.
-This ratio optimizes extraction while maintaining pleasant flavor.
+The Fix: Use 8-10 oz water per 2-3 grams of flowers.
 If you prefer stronger tea, add more flowers rather than using less water.

 ❌ #6 Drinking on a Full Stomach